sammyd/iOS8-day-by-day-book/manuscript/25-notification-actions.md

 form of alerts or banners which the user can interact with.
 The interaction is very limited though - either dismissing the notification or opening the app.

-iOS8 introduces new notification actions - which allow you to hook into the notification system and provide a set of customized actions that the user will see and can execute alongside the notification.
+iOS 8 introduces new notification actions - which allow you to hook into the notification system and provide a set of customized actions that the user will see and can execute alongside the notification.